 Traditional banks offer notoriously low interest rates.
 Your money in your savings account will earn 0.1% interest if it’s lucky.
 But it doesn’t have to be that way!

 Online banks typically offer much higher yields to savers.
-For example, with CIT Bank, you can earn up to 2.45% APY.
+For example, with CIT Bank(Offer Currently Not Available), you can earn up to 2.45% APY.

 3. Lower fees